benkoshy/Linq2Teigha/README.md

 ### Linq2Teigha

+## Library not actively maintained

+- Use at your own risk: this library is not being actively maintained.
+It has been some years since I have used the Teigha APIs.

 ## Library With References Changed

 This library makes superficial reference changes to Enable Wolfgang Tertinkek's library available to Teigha users - specifically ActCAD.
 There were two minor classes which exists in AutoCAD which does not exist in the Teigha library so they were removed.
 Another such example - Teigha only maintains DXF codes to int 32 I believe not 64 as is the case with AutoDesk.